farazmurtaza/RISC-V-HazardDetector/README.md

+# RISC-V Hazard Detector
 This is a Java program that detects hazards in instructions for RISC-V architecture.
-The detectable hazards are Read after write (RAW), Write after Write(WAW), and Write after Read(WAR).
+The detectable hazards are Structural Hazards, Data Hazards{Read after Write (RAW), Write after Write(WAW), and Write after Read(WAR)} and Control Hazards.